moonwell-fi/moonwell-contracts-v2/src/proposals/mips/mip-m30/MIP-M30.md

 # MIP-M30: Multichain Governor Migration - Transfer wBTC market admin

-During the Multichain Governor Migration on proposal MIP-M23, there was an oversight in transferring the wBTC market admin.
-Although the Solidity Labs team conducted a thorough line-by-line review of MIP-M23 and the MIP also underwent an external audit, the Addresses.json file pointed to the deprecated wBTC market.
-As a result, only the deprecated market (wBTC mad) was transferred, while the actual market was not.
+MIP-M23 was the starting point for the Governance migration for the new cross-chain contracts.
+This involved several crucial steps for the ratification of Cross-Chain Governance within the Moonwell contracts on the Base and Moonbeam networks.
+Among these steps was the transfer of admin privileges of the Moonwell Markets on Moonbeam to the new Governor.
+During MIP-M23, we successf ully transferred the admin privileges of BUSD, WETH, USDC, GLIMMER, DOT, FRAX, and WBTC with the DAO approval.
+However, two BTC markets needed to be transferred, and only one transfer was made on MIP-M23.
+This proposal aims to transfer the admin privileges of the remaining WBTC market to the new Multichain Governor.

-The purpose of this proposal is to transfer the wBTC market admin to the new Multichain Governor.
-To enhance our processes and prevent similar issues in the future, an internal review will be conducted taking into account previous issues with Addresses.json and adding to a written postmortem report.
-This will likely include updating the naming conventions for addresses.
+Despite a comprehensive line-by-line review of MIP-M23 by the Solidity Labs team and an external audit, the initial specification did not include this missing transfer.
+Therefore, this proposal is necessary.